 While most of us do our best to look after our teeth by brushing and flossing, sometimes the unforeseeable happens.
-Dental trauma takes up approximately 5% of all physical trauma observed in children.
 Make sure you and your family are prepared for those bumps, knocks and bruises.

 Definitions of traumatic injury: